-A hysterosalpingogram (HIS-teh-roh-sal-PING-oh-gram) (HSG) is a test that lets your doctor examine the inside walls of your uterus and fallopian tubes.
+A hysterosalpingogram or HSG test lets your doctor examine the inside walls of your uterus and fallopian tubes.
 This minor procedure is designed to provide information about the shape and contour of the endometrial cavity (uterus) or to document the presence of endometrial polyps, leiomyomata (fibroids), or scarring.
-In addition the procedure will determine whether the fallopian tubes are patent (open).
+In addition, the procedure will determine whether the fallopian tubes are patent (open).

-Having a blocked fallopian tube or a growth in your uterus can reduce your chances for pregnancy.
+Having a blocked fallopian tube or a growth in your uterus can reduce your chances of pregnancy.
 If your fallopian tubes are blocked, the sperm can’t reach the egg.
-A hysterosalpingogram (HSG) is a test that uses x-rays and a special dye to detect scar tissue, polyps, fibroids, and other growths that may be blocking your tubes or preventing a fertilized egg from implanting properly in your uterus.
+A hysterosalpingogram or HSG test uses x-rays and a special dye to detect scar tissue, polyps, fibroids, and other growths that may be blocking your tubes or preventing a fertilized egg from implanting properly in your uterus.

-Another test, called a sonohysterogram (SAHN-oh-HIS-tehroh-gram), uses ultrasound and a special solution to detect abnormalities inside the uterus.
+Another test, called a sonohysterogram, uses ultrasound and a special solution to detect abnormalities inside the uterus.
 However, the sonohysterogram cannot be used to detect blocked fallopian tubes.
 An HSG is routinely performed as part of an infertility workup.

 Is the HSG procedure painful?